Aerilius/sketchup-console-plus/design/Autocompleter Guide.md

 ## Backtracking Resolver

 This approach tries to guess the most likely type starting from the last token.
-Tree of possibilities, but is narrowed down by matches for previous tokens.
+Since a token can be member of multiple classes or objects this results in a tree of possibilities, but it can be narrowed down by matches for the previous tokens.

     … → previous token → last token

 1. last token
    ↓
-2. Which types respond to that token?
+2. Which types (previous token) respond to that token?
    ↓
-3. Which of these types can be returned by previous token?
+3. Which of these types can be returned by previous previous token?

 Usually already with two tokens, the possibilities can be reduced to one.